Q4LEX/Mini-Ninjas-Fix/README.md

 # Mini-Ninjas-Fix
-Small executable to fix the HID-Device polling issue, making the game playable again.
+Small executable to fix the HI-Device polling issue, making the game playable again.

 ## VERIFY GAME FILES
 At first make sure your game files are valid.
 Verify their integrity using Steam. <br>